chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 }
 ```

-These credentials represent the AWS role assumed by the Lambda function.
+These credentials represent the AWS role assumed by the Lambda function (`"aws-auth"` defined above in `lambda.tf`).

-You can use the Chainguard SDK for Go to generate a token that Chainguard understands to authenticate the Lambda function as the Chainguard identity you created earlier, by its UIDP:
+You can use the [Chainguard SDK for Go](https://chainguard.dev/sdk) to generate a token that Chainguard understands, to authenticate the Lambda function as the Chainguard identity you created earlier, by its UIDP:

 ```go
 // Generate a token and exchange it for a Chainguard token.